GundyBuckets/Data-Structs-Final/2-queue.md

 ## Practice Problem: Simulating a Customer Service Queue

 ### Problem Description:
 A customer service center handles customer inquiries.
 Customers can submit inquiries, and customer service representatives process them in the order they are received.
-Simulate this process using a queue.
+Simulate this process using a queue and making a menu with options for the user.

 ### Requirements:
 1. Create a queue to represent the customer service queue.